pretix/pretix-docs/docs/trust/accessibility.md

 You can embed this information using the configuration options at :navpath:Your organizer → :fa3-wrench: Settings → General → Accessibility:.

 Here is a Markdown-formatted sample based on the requirements of German law for a non-governmental entity.
-Please note that we are not lawyers and the example it is given **without warranty**.
+!!!
+Warning
+    The pretix documentation is not legal advice.
+    The information below is provided **without warranty**.
 Feel free to use it at your own risk.

 ```